-This toolkit is an inspiration that brings together field experiences from Brazil, Kenya, Turkey, and Sri Lanka, accrued during project implementation, along with insights from organizations working on related issues.
+This toolkit is an inspiration that brings together field experiences from Brazil, Kenya, Turkey, and Sri Lanka, accrued during the Biodiversity for Food and Nutrition project implementation, along with insights from organizations working on related issues.

 Each key aspect of the mainstreaming process is presented as a numbered and color-coded section.
 Details and challenges faced during project implementation are provided through relevant case studies, “focus on” examples, and resources.
 The resources can be accessed online by clicking on the thumbnail images accompanying their descriptions.